frankdice/tappecue-api/_posts/2017-04-03-get-session-temps-probe.md

 This method returns a specific probe's temperature from the session.

+Please note that due to caching this temperature will only update every 2 minutes.

 ### Request
 * The header must include "X-Auth-Token: \<Auth Token>"